medialab/defacto-enrichment-public/compile-rss/README.md

 ## Save versions committed to Git repository

-Use the command `git-history` to save committed versions of prior URL enrichments to a folder, where each version is written to a file whose name is composed of (a) the date of the commit and (b) the commit's ID.
+Use the command `git-history` to iterate through all versions of a file committed to a git repository and save them inside a folder.
+Each version is written to a file whose name is composed of (a) the date of the commit and (b) the commit's ID.

 ```console
 Usage: defcomp get-history [OPTIONS]